LollosoSi/bruxism-detector/README.md

     </br>Keep this file open you're going to edit it again.
     </br>
 ### **Tune your SVM model:**
-  - After the new sketch is loaded, you have two options:
+  - After the new sketch is loaded, you have three options:
+    - **Automatic calibration**
+      - The python script will suggest a `classification_threshold` value along with your weights.
+      - This value is calculated from your training data, as such you're supposed to test it before actual usage.
     - **Manual calibration:**
       - Long press until you hear confirmation beeps.
 Now look at the console (`500000 baud rate`).
       - You're seeing the evaluation scores for the FFT.
 Edit `Settings.h` and replace classification_threshold with the lowest score you see when clenching, and above the highest you see when not clenching.</br>Use plotter or whatever to get the idea.